 Standby generators are what you choose when you don’t even want to know that a power outage is occurring.
 Stationary and hardwired into your electrical panel, these generators activate automatically when power is interrupted and are designed to keep an entire home running, including the HVAC system.
 They require professional installation and either a natural gas or liquid propane fuel source.
 Total costs vary by generator size and ease of installation, but you should expect to spend at least $3,000 and potentially up to $10,000.

-Inverter generators are generally lighter and quieter than portable generators, but they use the same fuel sources.
+Inverter generators are generally lighter and quieter than portable stand alone generators, but they use the same fuel sources.
 This makes them popular for uses other than power emergencies, such as camping or RVing.
 The most powerful inverter generators produce around 6,000 watts, much less than the largest portable generators, and they tend to be more expensive than portable generators per watt.
 If you want a quieter and more versatile unit, inverters may be worth the added cost.

 But Wait, There’s More